 We realize from time to time your child may become ill.
 In order to control the spread of viruses in school, your child should not return to school until they have been free from illness for twenty-four (24) hours.
-Upon return students need be fever-free, vomit-free, and diarrhea-free for 24-hours without medications before the student returns to school.
+Upon return students need to be fever-free, vomit-free, and diarrhea-free for 24-hours without medications before the student returns to school.
+In the event that your child has a fever due to a positive case of COVID, please follow current US Center for Disease Control (CDC) guidelines.